torhbi/Sim-Legacy-Shield-SLS/README.md

 ‎ 🛡️ SLS protects the user: It provides a consumer facing USSD interface, allowing the everyday Nigerian to perform a Pre Linkage Audit before committing their BVN to a recycled MSISDN.
 ‎
 ‎    Data Privacy & Legal Guardrails (NDPR/NDPA)

 ‎SIM Legacy Shield is built with a Privacy by Design philosophy to ensure full compliance with Nigerian laws:
-‎   Zero Storage Policy: SLS does not store sensitive PII (Personally Identifiable Information) such as full BVN or NIN digits.
+‎   Zero-PII Ledger Policy: SLS does not store names, BVNs, or phone numbers.
+We store SHA-256 Anonymized Hashes.
+This allows us to recognize a "Ghost SIM" across different users without ever knowing the actual identity of the person holding it.
 ‎   Consent Based Auditing: No SIM audit is triggered without explicit user authorization via the USSD interface.
 ‎   Transparency: Risk scores (🟢/🟡/🔴) are generated based on metadata and header patterns, not by "hacking" private databases.

-‎   Rule of Law: The Emergency Brake feature acts as a Policy Recommendation, providing users with verifiable evidence to use in official bank appeal processes.
+⚖️ Rule of Law & The Identity safeguard protocol
+‎The Identity safeguard protocol acts as a Decision Support & Evidence Generator.
+If a SIM is flagged 🔴 High Risk, SLS generates a unique Audit Reference Code.
+The user can present this code at their bank to provide verifiable evidence of a "Recycled SIM Conflict."
+This documentation assists bank officials in validating a legitimate exception to the "Once in a Lifetime" change restriction, ensuring innocent citizens are not unfairly locked out of their identities.

 User Safety & Logic (Grandma-Proofing)